kleinbottle/swanlotus/content/blogs/anatomy-of-a-logo-design/anatomy-of-a-logo-design.md

 ### Celtic symbols

-He thought about the Celtic [triquetra](https://en.wikipedia.org/wiki/Triquetra), and its relatives, and their logic-defying symmetry.
-Here was something beautiful, engaging, intriguing, mathematical, and philosophical, all at the same time.
+Mathematics and philosophy share another quality.
+In one of its branches, mathematics is devoted to the study of [knots](https://en.wikipedia.org/wiki/Knot_theory) while [philosophy](https://www.britannica.com/topic/philosophy) generally grapples with the knotty problems of life.
+He thought about the [trefoil knot](https://mathworld.wolfram.com/TrefoilKnot.html), stylized as the Celtic [triquetra](https://en.wikipedia.org/wiki/Triquetra) and its relatives, and their logic-defying symmetry.
+Here was something symmetrical, beautiful, engaging, intriguing, mathematical, and philosophical, all at the same time.
 Surely, that would nail the design.

 :::::{ .is-pulled-left .mb-4 style="width: 50%;" }
 ![Triquetra trefoil]({attach}images/triquetra.svg)